Edmond Atalla: Early life and education

 Atalla was born in Port Sudan, Sudan on 17 July 1960 to Coptic Egyptian parents.
 Atalla and his family migrated to Australia, arriving on Anzac Day.
-The family settled in Prospect, New South Wales in 1970, where Atalla attended the local public school.
+The family settled at Prospect, New South Wales in 1970, where Atalla attended the local public school.
 Atalla went on to attend Grantham High School in Seven Hills.
-As a child, Atalla and his family attended the Coptic Orthodox Church in Redfern.
+As a child, Atalla and his family attended the Coptic Orthodox Church in Redfern, Sydney.

-After finishing high school, Atalla was accepted to study a Bachelor of Engineering degree (Honours) at the University of Wollongong, where he graduated in 1988.
+Atalla studied a Bachelor of Engineering degree (Honours) at the University of Wollongong, where he graduated in 1988.
 During his time at the University of Wollongong, Atalla gained employment as a junior engineer with Holroyd Municipal Council before he moved to the Mount Druitt Electorate in 1987.

-Career
+Career before politics

-In 1989, Atalla was hired as the NSW State Project Engineer for CSR Readymix, where he later gained a Builder's Licence.
-In 1993, Atalla moved back to the Local Government and worked as an engineer for the Liverpool City Council and was then promoted to Building Services Manager for the citywide services in 1997, and again in 2000 to Corporate Manager of Operations (head of the Engineering Operations department).
+In 1989, Atalla was hired as the NSW state project engineer for CSR Readymix, where he later gained a builder's licence.
+In 1993, Atalla moved back to local government as an engineer for the Liverpool City Council, and was then promoted to building services manager for the citywide services in 1997, and again in 2000 to corporate manager of operations (head of the Engineering Operations Department).

-In 2005, Atalla became the National Building Systems Manager, a senior position with AVJennings where he was responsible for organisations management.
-In August 2014, Atalla left private and public engineering to pursue a career in politics when he was preselected to be the NSW Labor Candidate for Mount Druitt.
+In 2005, Atalla became the national building systems manager, a senior position with AVJennings where he was responsible for organisations management.
+In August 2014, he left private and public engineering to pursue a career in politics when he was preselected to be the Labor candidate for the Electoral district of Mount Druitt.

 Political career

 Early political career

 Atalla credits his interest into politics when he witnessed first hand the struggles of community members.
 This defining moment occurred in 1987 when he assisted an elderly man who could not afford to replace his set of dentures after they fell down a Council storm-water drain.
 Atalla was able to retrieve the dentures, however the man's inability to afford another set "struck a chord", and Atalla resolved to help ensure that all people would have better access to basic necessities.

-Atalla joined the Labor Party 2 years later, in 1989 and states he was "attracted to the principals of Social Justice including access to health and education, employment opportunities, and greater equality in wealth and power".
+Atalla joined the Labor Party two years later, in 1989, and states he was "attracted to the principals of Social Justice including access to health and education, employment opportunities, and greater equality in wealth and power".
 From 2002 to 2007, Atalla was elected as the Vice President and from 2007 to 2015 he acted as Secretary/Treasurer of the Rooty Hill Branch of the Labor Party.

-In 2004, he was elected to Blacktown City Council, and in 2006 and 2007, held the position as Deputy Mayor.
-Within his time at the Blacktown City Council; Atalla held the following positions;
+In 2004, he was elected to Blacktown City Council, and in 2006 and 2007 he was deputy mayor.
+Within his time at the Blacktown City Council, he held the following positions;